litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

   - To receive messages from the main thread, please use `self.addEventListener` instead of `self.onmessage`
   - This plugin sends internal string messages starting with `!!!` from the main thread to the worker thread.
 It is *highly* recommended to filter the messages for your own pattern.
   - Use `sqlitePlugin.openDatabase` instead of `window.sqlitePlugin.openDatabase`
+- To use this plugin in main thread, you must explicitly include `SQLitePlugin.js` from `www`

 ## LIMITATIONS and other TODO(s) to be fixed: